 Chatbots, like Siri and Cortana, are among a growing range of innovative applications using artificial intelligence (AI) algorithms to have ‘conversations’ with humans.
 The bots recognise and automatically respond to word phrases sent online by users.
-Nothing can replace the personal touch of a human response but, integrated with social media platforms, well-programmed chatbots can provide 24/7 communication, so businesses are always available when their customers need them.
+Nothing can replace the personal touch of a human response but, integrated with social media marketing trends and platforms, well-programmed chatbots can provide 24/7 communication, so businesses are always available when their customers need them.
 This perceived real-time engagement enriches the brand relationship, ultimately driving sales and increasing revenue streams.
 With over a billion people on Facebook Messenger every month, for example, astute marketers could achieve huge engagement levels by proactively deploying chatbots.

 4. MAINLY MOBILE

 The digital future is mobile.
 With smartphone use steadily rising, seamless integration between all platforms is critical.
 If anything, the leverage lies with mobile-native applications, designed for scrolling rather than pagination.
 High quality content should include short, punchy headlines and perfectly cropped images for the smaller screen.
 Content creators need to carefully strategise for mobile to maximise use of every gigabyte.